RoboSats/robosats/docs/_pages/docs/03-understand/05-trade-escrow.md

 First, refer to [Understand > Wallets](https://learn.robosats.com/docs/wallets/) for compatible Lightning wallets that will help make using RoboSats a smoother experience.
 Depending on the wallet, the locked funds might show as a payment that is in transit, frozen, or even appearing to fail.
 Check the wallet compatability list!

 Read the relevant guide depending on if you are making or taking an order to sell bitcoin:
 * **Maker**: Select "Make Order" and modify the order conditions to your liking.
-The order can be customized to require an "Escrow Deposit Time-Out" (expiry timer) other than the default of three hours, ranging anywhere from one to eight hours.
+The order can be customized to require an "Escrow Deposit Time-Out" (expiry timer) other than the default of {{site.robosats.hours_submit_escrow}} hours, ranging anywhere from 1 to 8 hours.
 When your live order gets taken and the taker has submitted their fidelity bond, use the shown QR code found in the "Contract Box" with your Lightning wallet to lock the indicated amount of sats as collateral (escrow). *Note: Escrow funds are released to the buyer once you select "Confirm Fiat Received" which settles the order.
 Only confirm after the fiat has arrived in your account.*
 * **Taker**: Browse the order book and find an order to your liking.
 Simply select the "Take Order" option and lock your fidelity bond.
 Immediately after submitting the bond, use the following QR code found in the "Contract Box" with your Lightning wallet to lock the indicated amount of sats as collateral (escrow). *Note: Escrow funds are released to the buyer once you select "Confirm Fiat Received" which settles the order.
 Only confirm after the fiat has arrived in your account.*

 As soon as the order taker locks their bond, the buyer and seller are required to submit the payout invoice and trade escrow, respectively, within the given time limit.

-By default, the expiry timer is three hours; however, as the order maker, you can customize the timer to be anywhere from one hour to eight hours.
+By default, the expiry timer is {{site.robosats.hours_submit_escrow}} hours; however, as the order maker, you can customize the timer to be anywhere from 1 hour to 8 hours.
 In other words, modify the time allowed to lock the escrow funds and provide the payout invoice.
-Maybe you want an expedited transaction and will set the timer to a maximum of one hour instead of three hours.
+Maybe you want an expedited transaction and will set the timer to a maximum of 1 hour instead of {{site.robosats.hours_submit_escrow}} hours.

 If you lock the escrow funds before the buyer has provided the payout invoice, then you will have to wait to chat with your peer until after they have provided the invoice.